girirajvyas/gof-design-patterns/README.md

 - Create Prototype
 - Demonstrate shallow copy
 - Create with a registry

+This design pattern can be achieved in 2 ways
+1. implementing Cloneable interface
+2. create copy(method with any logical name) and return the copy of current object First way of implementation is discouraged as specified in Effective Java:

 Note:
 1. We have seen an example with `clone()` method, but this can also be achieved by creatin an interface and implementing the clone method.